Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 The complete Lean 4 source code of the formal system, including modal operators, grounding relations, axioms, and twelve reductio theorems, is available publicly on GitHub: https://github.com/Dwight-Modiwirijo/Ascendant/blob/main/Zer0proof/superlaw.lean

-All code is available in Appendix A.
+Key core definitions and representative theorems are reproduced in Appendix A; the full development is available on GitHub.

 ## 5. Objections and Responses
 This section addresses several common critiques of modal and Gödelian ontological arguments, as well as concerns specific to this paper.